 - LIMITED LIABILITY.
-One of the biggest advantages of an LLC is that it limits the liability of owners to their investment in the business.
+One of the biggest advantages of an LLC is that, like a corporation, it limits the liability of owners to their investment in the business.
 Owners can't be held personally liable for a company's debts and their personal assets are protected in the event an LLC can't pay a creditor, goes bankrupt, or is subject to a lawsuit.

 - TAXATION.
-LLCs can be taxed as a sole proprietorship, partnership, or corporation.
+LLCs can be taxed as a sole proprietorship, partnership, or corporation, depending on a number of factors.
 By default, an LLC is a pass-through entity.
 This means taxation is passed to the owners who pay taxes on the profits (or losses) via their personal tax return, avoiding double taxation.
 In some circumstances, an LLC can elect to be taxed as a corporation.
 This flexibility allows members to choose a taxation structure best suited to their situation.

 - FLEXIBLE MANAGEMENT.
 When it comes to management, the members of an LLC can choose to either share management responsibilities or act like passive investors by nominating one or two managers to run the business (either members or non-members)

 - FLEXIBLE CAPITALIZATION.
-Since LLC's are creatures of contract as permitted by each State's statutes, the flexibility available to the founders for capitalization is broad.
+Since LLC's are creatures of contract under each State's statutes, the flexibility available to the founders for capitalization is broad.
 The "sky" of the owners' imagination is the limit to an LLC's types of ownership interests which it can issue to founders, investors, vendors, and others.

 - FEWER FORMALITIES.
 It's typically easier to set up and run an LLC than a corporation.
-There's less paperwork involved and, unlike a corporation, an LLC isn't required to hold board or shareholder meetings or appoint officers and directors.
+There is (sometimes) less paperwork involved and, unlike a corporation, an LLC isn't required to hold board or shareholder meetings or appoint officers and directors.

-Whether one of the above or another advantage benefits your business depends on the business itself and what your goals are.
-That's why speaking to a business attorney with experience forming LLC's in California, New York or Delaware can be critical to the success of your company..
+Whether any one or another of the above advantages benefits your business depends on the business itself and what your goals are.
+That's why speaking to a business attorney with experience forming LLC's in California, New York or Delaware can be critical to the success of your company.

 Some disadvantages exist with any given business structure.
-Here are a few that you should be aware of if you intend to form an LLC in California, New York and Delaware.
+Here are a few that you should be aware of if you intend to form an LLC in California, New York, or Delaware.

 - FORCED DISSOLUTION.
 In some states, an LLC must be dissolved when a member leaves, dies, or goes bankrupt.
 In comparison, a corporation can exist in perpetuity.